masoodderakhshan/Soil-Geosynthetic-Interface/README.md

 This repository includes the source codes and methodology for the article:

-**"Machine Learning Modelling and Interpretation of Soil–Geosynthetic Interface Shear Behaviour: A Comparison of Gradient Boosting and Neural Network Algorithms"**, submitted to *Geotechnical and Geological Engineering*.
+**"Machine Learning Modelling and Interpretation of Soil–Geosynthetic Interface Shear Behaviour: A Comparison of Gradient Boosting and Neural Network Algorithms"**, submitted to *Structure and Infrastructure Engineering*.

 ## 👥 Authors